International rescue teams arrive in Bosnia after devastating floods and landslides

 Residents there have said they heard a thundering rumble and saw houses disappear before their eyes.

+“We heard water and rock coming down from the hill.
+I told my son, Let's go up to the attic, we don’t know what’s going to happen," recalled Munevera Dautbegovic.
+“In the morning when we got out, we saw large amount of sand around.”

+Regional Gov. Nermin Niksic visited the village on Sunday, promising help to rebuild.
+“All material damage can be compensated somehow but human lives cannot.
+Grief will stay on.”

-Luigi Soreca, who heads the EU mission in Bosnia, said on X that the EU stands with Bosnia and that teams are arriving to help.
+Earlier on Sunday, Luigi Soreca, who heads the EU mission in Bosnia, said on X that teams wer arriving to help.
 Bosnia is a candidate country for membership in the 27-nation bloc.

 Authorities said Croatian rescuers have already arrived while a team from Serbia is expected to be deployed in the afternoon, followed by a Slovenian team with dogs.
 Montenegro, North Macedonia, Poland, Czechia and Turkey have also offered help, a government statement said.